Hunger Hunger

 Descrição da editora

-A true classic of modern literature that has been described as "one of the most disturbing novels in existence" (Time Out), Hunger is the story of a Norwegian artist who wanders the streets, struggling on the edge of starvation.
-As hunger overtakes him, he slides inexorably into paranoia and despair.
-The descent into madness is recounted by the unnamed narrator in increasingly urgent and disjointed prose, as he loses his grip on reality.
+Described as "one of the most disturbing novels in existence" by Time Out, Hunger is the story of a Norwegian artist who wanders the streets, struggling on the edge of starvation.
+As hunger overtakes him, he slides inexorably into madness.
+The unnamed narrator recounts his descent in increasingly urgent and disjointed prose, losing his grip on reality.

 GÊNERO